sumittamrakar/AutomationPracticeTests/README.md

 python -m unittest discover Tests -v
 ```
 ### Run individual test file
-Using any terminal, from the root of the project execute the following command to run a specific test file:
+Using any terminal, from the root of the project execute the following command to run a specific test file: <br />
-Note: Update <test_class_name.py> with an actual test class name you want to run.
+**Note**: *Update <test_class_name.py> with an actual test class name you want to run.*
 ```pwsh
 python -m unittest discover Tests -p <test_class_name.py> -v
 ```